marzukia/blog/content/post/frontend-resuable-api.md

 # Closing Thoughts

-If you're already invested in using Axios for your development stacks there's probably no reason to change.
+If you're already invested in using Axios in your developments/projects, there's probably no reason to change.

 I personally quite like how succint the code is using Fetch, and bonus points to the fact that I am no longer reliant on a third party library.

-With this article posted, I can now delete the code scraps I have saved on GitHub!
+Lastly, with this article posted, I can now delete the code scraps I have saved on GitHub!

+Hope you've found the article useful.